 What transpired afterwards was an amazing 60-people dance choreography, live dubbed to the tune of Bruno Mars’s "Marry You".
 The 4-minute dance came complete with dancing Jews (yes, we know the lyrics said juice), a marching band, and friends joining in the performance via video conferencing.

-At the end of the song, the dashingly dressed Isaac walked up to Amy, got down on knee, and popped the question.
+At the end of the song, the dashingly dressed Isaac walked up to Amy, got down on the knee, and popped the question.
 In retrospect, it isn’t really fair: How do you say No to that?

 #1 – Movie Trailer Proposal

 Some of you may think it old school to ask the father of the bride for permission to marry his daughter, but when you think about it, nothing says "I respect the future mother of my kids" more than by doing this.
-Well, Matt took that to heart then took it a little bit further, by turning it into a movie trailer that is screened in actual cinema.
+Well, Matt took that to heart then took it a little bit further, by turning it into a movie trailer that is screened in an actual cinema.
 Grab some popcorn.

 Ginny was taken to the movies by her brother and as usual, cinema-goers are treated with movie trailers for future releases.
 She sees a movie trailer about a man talking to his future father-in-law to ask for his blessing and his daughter’s hand in marriage.